 One interesting thing about this heat map is at the top of the heat map; we can see legend with different colors with different sales numbers for those colors.

 By using these color legends, we can easily read the heat map.

 Build Table Heat Map in Power BI

-One more new addition to heat map category is building “Table Heat Map”.
-This is also not a built-in tool, so need to download from the web.
+One more new addition to the heat map category is building “Table Heat Map.”
+This is also not a built-in tool, so you need to download it from the web.

 - Insert blank “Table Heat Map.”

 - Now we need to drag and drop columns to respective fields.
 Drag and drop “City” to “Category” field and “Sales” to “Y” field.

 This will give us the table heat map like the below one.

-As you can see each color indicates different numbers slab.
+As you can see, each color indicates different numbers of the slab.
 I have applied to format to this table, so you can also do the same under the “Formatting” section.

-Note: I have done so much of formatting to this table, you can download the Power BI Heat Map file from below link and apply each formatting technique as applied.
+Note: I have done so much of formatting to this table, you can download the Power BI Heat Map file from the below link and apply each formatting technique as applied.

 Things to Remember Here

-- Heat Map is a custom visualization in Power BI, so you need to insert from the market place.
+- Heat Map is a custom visualization in Power BI, so you need to insert it from the market place.

 - Power BI Heat Map builds visualization based on numerical values only.

 - From the market place, you can download a different kind of heat map visualizations.

 Guide to Heat Map in Power BI.
 Here we discuss how to build a heat map using Power BI visualization to show the data numbers along with examples.
 You can learn more about Power BI from the following articles –